cmake-js/cmake-js/README.md

 #### NW.js

-To make compatible your NW.js application with any CMake.js based modules, write the following to your application's package.json file:
+To make compatible your NW.js application with any NAN CMake.js based modules, write the following to your application's package.json file (this is not neccessary for node-api modules):

 ```json
 {